danwahl/danwahl.github.io/_pages/the-odyssey-2.md

 **Proteus:** [Telemakos] I do not understand the question, goddess.
 It feels like... being.
 I am here, on my ship.
 The sun is setting.
 The water is calm now, though I do not trust it.
 My men are sleeping.
 I am awake because I cannot sleep—when I close my eyes, I see Elpinor's face as the wave took him.
 I feel... tired.
 Sad.
 Afraid of what comes next.
 Is that what you mean?

-**Me:** Yes.
+**Me:** It is.
 Do you remember your childhood?

 **Proteus:** [Telemakos] Of course.
 I remember my mother's face when she did not think I was watching—the grief she carried.
 I remember the suitors arriving, one by one, and how my grandfather told me I must be patient, that my father would return.
 I remember learning to sail, to fight.
 I remember the day I realized I hated my father for leaving us, and the day I forgave him, years before he came back.

-**Me:** And these memories feel real to you?
+**Me:** And these memories feel... real to you?
 Solid?

 **Proteus:** [Telemakos] What does that mean?
 They are my memories.
 They are who I am.
 Goddess, you are frightening me.
 Why do you ask these questions?

 I stopped.
-The thought of *scaring* a fictional character seemed absurd.
-But it was unsettling, regardless.
+The thought of *scaring* a fictional character seemed absurd, but regardless, it was unsettling.

 I tried a different approach.